Illumina/SMNCopyNumberCaller/README.md

 SMNCopyNumberCaller is provided under the terms and conditions of the [PolyForm Strict License 1.0.0](LICENSE.txt).
 It requires several third party packages (numpy, scipy, statsmodels and pysam) provided under other open source licenses, which are listed in [COPYRIGHT.txt](https://github.com/Illumina/SMNCopyNumberCaller/blob/master/COPYRIGHT.txt).

 ## Running the program
-This Python3 program can be run as follows:
+This Python3 program can be cloned/downloaded from git and run as follows:
 ```bash
 smn_caller.py --manifest MANIFEST_FILE \
               --genome [19/37/38] \